Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 3. Outline a plan for examining the patient.

 Answers: 1.
-The preliminary diagnosis is chronic pancreatitis.
+Preliminary diagnosis - chronic pancreatitis.

 2. It is necessary to differentiate with diseases of the biliary system (cholecystitis, cholelithiasis), chronic enterocolitis, peptic ulcer.

-The nature of pain during exacerbations
+Nature of pain during exacerbations

 Background for the development of the disease

-Fundamental Principles of Therapy
+Fundamental principles of therapy

 • analgesics that relieve symptoms.